finkbeca/Notes/content/docs/blockchain/near.md

 Contract Rewards are a 30% fee that is given to developer from the transaction.

-Fisherman are observing nodes who detect and report bad behavior, they are not rewarded for operating such a node but typcally have outside motivation.
+Fisherman are observing nodes who detect and report bad behavior, they are not rewarded for operating such a node but typically have outside motivation.

 Two main types of malicious behavior possible